nicofretti/MAPF/README.md

 ```bash
 python run_experiments.py --benchmark random
 ```
-After the execution you can see the results in the following file:
+After the execution you can see the results in the following command:
 ```bash
 python plot_benchmark.py --plot random
 ```